cypress-io/cypress-documentation/content/guides/getting-started/events-react.md

 </div>
 ```

-Here is what the implementation might look like:
+Here is what the implementation would look like:

 <code-group>